If you are not familiar with Google Compute Engine or any of the terms used below, please consult Compute Engine’s reference documentation.

 A Spinnaker load balancer maps to a GCE load balancer.

 GCE supports many different types of load balancers, including: HTTPS(S), SSL Proxy, Network and Internal.
 Each of these is supported by Spinnaker.

 A Spinnaker server group maps to a GCE Managed Instance Group.

 GCE allows for both zonal and regional Managed Instance Groups, and Spinnaker supports both types.

 A Spinnaker instance maps to a GCE Virtual Machine Instance.

-A Spinnaker security group maps to a GCE Firewall.
+A Spinnaker firewall maps to a GCE Firewall.

-Spinnaker has user-friendly support for associating a new server group with a set of security groups, and the correct target tags will be set on the newly-provisioned server group.
+Spinnaker has user-friendly support for associating a new server group with a set of firewalls, and the correct target tags will be set on the newly-provisioned server group.

 Deploys a GCE managed instance group.

 A new GCE instance template is created for each new managed instance group.